 Bring Backup – I’m talking in the form of your own drinks, and since this holiday is about bubbling over, it won’t be hard to find some sparkling water or soda to help you in this.

-If you plan on getting too messy, make sure you are shaking up the sugar-free stuff or it will get messy in a hurry.
+If you plan on getting too messy, make sure you are shaking up the sugar-free stuff to avoid the sticky clean-up.
 (FYI if you are at a bar, you are already at a disadvantage and I have no further advice until you extract yourself from that situation.
 If you are trying to stay sober this is the very last place you should be celebrating anything.)

 Keep Your Glass Full – save the questions of, ‘what are you having, I’ll grab you one,’ because that will launch a series of other questions about your drinking, why you quit, why you can’t just have one, etc. Make sure to keep your own glass full and if you are worried about sugar intake, again, go for low sugar, sugar-free, or just live a little for a night.

-We are all adults now, and I’m guessing more of your friends work on January 1st than not, so check on some of your nurse friends, some of your mom friends, friends that have responsibilities that will prevent them, as well as you, from being out all night around booze.
+We are all adults now, and I’m guessing more of your friends work on January 1st than not.
+Check on some of your friends that have responsibilities that will prevent them, as well as you, from being out all night around booze.
+Make a plan to stick with them for a night of no alcohol.

 The best part is, you don’t have to do anything you don’t want to, so if you just want to have a small pajama party at home you can do it up!